 I'd rather say: they’re there, let’s take advantage of them.

-All we need to do is just to learn how to read them correctly, and with some common sense we’re going to do a lot of good for ourselves.
+All we need to do is to learn how to read them correctly and with some common sense we are going to do a lot of good to ourselves.

 Title 21 “Food and Drugs” of the Code of Federal Regulation under §101.9 “Nutrition labeling of food” provides that:

 (1) When food is in package form, the required nutrition labeling information shall appear on the label in the format specified in this section.